adam-delreal/Boto3/README.md

 # Boto3 v1 (WIP)

-# Boto3 Script to automate AWS.
+- Boto3 Script to automate AWS.

+Work in progress will add more functionality.